elena0624/paper-research/A Neural Stochastic Volatility Model.md

 #### Neural Stochastic Volatility Models
 * In this section, we establish the neural stochastic volatility model (NSVM) for volatility estimation and prediction.
+* **Generating Observable Sequence**
+  * hxt hzt denote the hidden states of the corresponding RNNs.
+The MLPs map the hidden states of RNNs into the means and deviations of variables of interest.
+The collection of parameters Φ is comprised of the weights of RNNs and MLPs.
+NSVM relaxes the conventional constraint that the latent variable **zt is N (0, 1)** in a way that zt is no longer i.i.d noise but **a time-varying signal from external process with self-evolving nature**.
+As discussed above, this relaxation will benefit the effectiveness in real scenarios
+  * One should notice that when the latent variable zt is obtained, e.g. by inference (see details in the next subsection), **the conditional distribution pΦ(X|Z)** (Eq.
+(14)) will be involved in generating the observable xt instead of the joint distribution **pΦ(X, Z)** (Eq.
+(15)).
+This is essentially the scenario of predicting future values of the observable variable given its history.
+We will use the term “generative model” and will not discriminate the unconditional generative model or the conditional one as it can be inferred in context.
+這段是什麼意思?????
+* **Inferencing the Latent Process**
+  * The neural network implementation of the model, referred to as the inference network, is designed to equip a cascaded architecture with an autoregressive RNN and a bidirectional RNN, where the bidirectional RNN incorporates both the forward and backward dependencies on the entire observations whereas the autoregressive RNN models the temporal dependencies on the latent variables
+* **Forecasting Observations in Future**
+   * 略
+#### Experiment